Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Data

-A publicly available dataset of acute and sub-acute \acrshort{isl}, which has been used for various MICCAI challenges \cite{hernandez2022isles}; we use the 2022 version.
-Images acquired at four different centres using different scanners and protocols.
-Images were segmented using an algorithm-human approach whereby a pre-trained U-Net \cite{ronneberger2015u} (trained on \acrshort{dwi}) was used to provide an initial mask, then editing was performed by medical student with special \acrshort{isl} segmentation training and further revision was done by a neuroradiologist in training.
-Finally, the masks were reviewed by one of three attending neuroradiologists with over ten years of experience in stroke imaging.
-All sequences were considered to produce the final mask.
+\paragraph{ISLES \cite{hernandez2022isles}} This publicly available dataset of acute and sub-acute \acrshort{isl} has been featured in several MICCAI challenges \cite{hernandez2022isles}; the 2022 iteration was utilised in this study.
+Neuroimaging data was acquired across four clinical centres using diverse scanners and imaging protocols.
+Ground truth segmentations were generated via a semi-automated approach: initial masks were produced by a pre-trained U-Net \cite{ronneberger2015u} (trained on \acrshort{dwi}), followed by manual refinement by a specially trained medical student and further revision by a neuroradiologist in training.
+The segmentations were then reviewed by one of three attending neuroradiologists, each possessing over a decade of experience in stroke imaging.
+All available MRI sequences were consulted to delineate the final masks.